OPEN-NEXT/OKH-LOSH/OSH metadata.md

 # OSH Module

+**Intro:**

-= assembly of components with clear input, output and interfaces
+- = assembly of components with clear input, output and interfaces
+  - (and thus can be used independently from the rest of the original machine as far as required inputs and interfaces are respected);
+- metadata for modules shall represent its functionality and "position inside the OSH ecosystem" (→ BoM = link to other modules)

+**Metadata:**

 - name or working title
 - version
     - of hardware design
     - of documentation
-- link to documentation release
+- link to manifest file (for assemblies)
 - authors
 - license
 - functional description (e.g. what functions it is supposed to deliver, what is the problem it solves, for whom etc.)
     - → use guidelines for naming convention e.g. [as for inventions](https://www.wipo.int/export/sites/www/standards/en/pdf/03-15-01.pdf)
-- applying technology-specific documentation criteria (TsDC-IDs)
+- applying technology-specific documentation criteria ([TsDC-IDs](https://gitlab.com/OSEGermany/oh-tsdc/-/blob/master/TsDC-DB-print.md))
 - link to [standardised BoM](#standardised-bom)
+- (link to) functional metadata ← _very_ technology-specific! not to be standardised here
+  - dimensions
+  - material
+  - weight
+  - RPM
-- (physical specifications?)
+  - …

 ## standardised BoM

-= for documentation purposes; easy to read, crawl and use; maybe call **meta-BoM**?
+= for documentation purposes; easy to read, crawl and use (maybe call **meta-BoM**?)

 | Pos. | Name         | Units | Type           | Reference                                |
 |------|--------------|-------|----------------|------------------------------------------|